Field Notes

 VREC is committed to our goal of advocacy that includes sharing a positive narrative of our rural schools, in the spirit of our mission to inspire school communities to learn, share and thrive.

-See below our FIELD NOTES: stories of the amazing people and programs enriching our school communities.
+Read about the amazing people and programs enriching our school communities in FIELD NOTES, below:

-Don’t miss the latest news: sign up to receive our quarterly Echo Newsletter in your inbox.
+Don’t miss the latest news: Sign up to receive the quarterly Echo Newsletter in your inbox.

 A Vermont Educator in Finland: Shared Struggles and Shared Hope